TwiN/go-choice/README.md

 package main

 import (
+    "fmt"
     "github.com/TwinProduction/go-choice"
 )

 func main() {
-    choice, err := gochoice.Pick(
+    choice, index, err := gochoice.Pick(
-        "What do you want to do?\nYour question can also span multiple lines", []string{
+        "What do you want to do?\nPick:",
+        []string{
             "Connect to the production environment",
             "Connect to the test environment",
             "Update",
         },
         gochoice.OptionBackgroundColor(gochoice.Black),
         gochoice.OptionTextColor(gochoice.White),
         gochoice.OptionSelectedTextColor(gochoice.Red),
         gochoice.OptionSelectedTextBold(),
     )
     if err != nil {
-        println("You didn't select anything!")
+        fmt.Println("You didn't select anything!")
     } else {
-        println("You have selected: " + choice)
-    }
+        fmt.Printf("You have selected: '%s', which is the index %d\n", choice, index) }
 }
 ```